nicarq/sovereign-sdk/crates/adapters/celestia/README.md

 #### Checking _completeness_ of the data

-In order to acquire the data for a given block, the `share.GetSharesByNamespace` RPC call is used.
+In order to acquire the data for a given block, the [`share.GetNamespaceData`](https://node-rpc-docs.celestia.org/?version=v0.20.4#share.GetNamespaceData) RPC call is used.
 In return, celestia-node provides all the shares for the given namespace (rollup's namespace) together with the proofs.
 The shares are returned as a list of rows, in order, each row having only the relevant shares and the proof of inclusion of those shares or a single empty row and the proof of absence of rollup's data.